3 Squadron Stories

 Then lunch, which was at the local drinking-hole for the ground crew.
 After lunch, a walk on part of the airfield, to see a few original wooden huts and shelters as reminders of yesteryear; it was very moving.

-- Thank you for allowing us to represent the Association at the 3 Squadron plaque dedication and associated functions.
+I do appreciate the honour of representing the Association at the 3 Squadron plaque dedication and associated functions. - Vicki.

 3 Squadron Stories